mautic/developer-documentation-new/docs/rest_api/dynamic_content.rst

 .. vale on

-To edit a dynamicContent and return a 404 if the Dynamic Content isn't found:
+To edit a Dynamic Content and return a 404 if the Dynamic Content isn't found:

 ``PATCH /dynamiccontents/ID/edit``

-To edit a dynamicContent and create a new one if the Dynamic Content isn't found:
+To edit a Dynamic Content and create a new one if the Dynamic Content isn't found:

 ``PUT /dynamiccontents/ID/edit``